 You can even hear the girl filming this video saying “I love the train.
 I love it…”

 Just relaxed and having a great time with memories that will last forever.

 Later, you’ll see some awesome views of Switzerland from the train.

 But right now, here’s a video shot by a backpacker with a Eurail Pass.
 He shows you what a standard ICE Eurotrain.
 ICE trains are equiped with in-seat video screens, integral audio systems, plugs for computers or mobile phones.
 Luggage rooms, restaurant cars or bistros are available too.

-As this backpacker walks through the ICE train, his video will give you a good idea of what to expect when riding a train on the Eurail system.
+Here’s a nice walk-through on one of the ICE trains.
+This video will give you a good idea of what to expect when riding a train on the Eurail system.

-As you can see, the views are awesome as opposes to airplane views and will give you a closer and more intimate idea of the countries you are traveling to and through.
+The views are awesome as oppose to airplane views and will give you a closer and more intimate idea of the countries you are traveling to and through.

 Sure you can do that.
 In fact, as I mentioned, I recommend that you do that with the smaller trips that you will take IN ADDITION to buying a Eurail pass.

 If you don’t buy a pass, imagine the difficulty that you may have trying to book tickets in countries where you don’t speak the languages, without getting ripped off from the ticket agent, and later to find out that you got jacked on the price.
 It happened to me.
 (Heck, I got ripped off in a post office in Paris, because I didn’t speak English.
 But that’s another story…)If you’re traveling to 8 countries, that’s 8 languages that you need to speak a little bit of, so they can at least see that you made an effort and maybe not rip you off because you tried.

 Then, you have to worry about if there are any available seats at the time frame that you want to leave and you will get charged whatever those rates are that day or whatever price they want you to pay (higher rates during the busy season, obviously).